 Georgiou et al (2013): the meta-analysis mentioned by the college in Question 9 from the first paper of 2015.
 Eighteen trials were found, with 1851 patients in total.
-There was no benefit in mortality when only high quality trial were included.
-A risk of pneumonia was noted among a series of six low quality trials (this is where the whole pneumonia thing comes from).
+There was no benefit in mortality when only high quality trials were included.
+A risk of pneumonia was noted among a series of six low quality trials.

 This was probably the most interesting thing to happen in this area in recent history.
 Among the trial collaborators was Kees H. Polderman whose brilliant reviews of hypothermia are an excellent resource for the CICM trainee.
 St Emlyn's Blog has an excellent article by Dan Horner describing the trial.
 Anyway, the following analysis probably has some exam importance.
 In summary:

 - Hypothermia was used as a second-line therapy to reduce ICP.

 - Recruitment was suspended early owing to safety concerns.